10 Best Wineries in Charlottesville Area to Visit 2026

 At Charlottesville wineries, outdoor recreation, history, and farm-to-table dining await you.
 You can explore wineries of all shapes and sizes, and the wine community offers something for every palate.

 Whether you’re new to wine or have enjoyed it for years, you’ll find that the wineries are welcoming places to relax and spend time with friends and family.
+With stunning mountain views and a deep connection to American history, Charlottesville remains a premier destination for any wine enthusiast.

 Sharing is caring!